-With five straight division titles, back-to-back AFC championships and a huge comeback victory in Super Bowl LIV, the Kansas City Chiefs are one of the most dominant teams in the NFL.
+With five straight division titles, back-to-back AFC championships and a huge comeback victory in Super Bowl LVII, the Kansas City Chiefs are one of the most dominant teams in the NFL.
 But for Michael Ragsdale and Dan Crumb—the Chiefs’ Director of Strategy and Analytics and CFO, respectively—helping the organization succeed is about more than just winning football games.
 These two help the Chiefs flourish by planning for the future, driving business efficiency and ensuring the franchise is ready to meet its financial and operational goals.

 However, prior to partnering with Vena, agile and confident business planning was a big challenge for Dan and Michael.
 In those days, the Chiefs had three separate softwares in place for budgeting, financial statements and monthly departmental reporting—making it tough to consolidate planning data without a ton of manual effort.

 “We’re talking about multiple versions of spreadsheets, multiple emails flying around and working late into the night trying to figure out if I had the right numbers in front of me.
 Those were the moments that made me say, ‘There’s got to be something better than this,’” says Dan.
 “We needed one source of truth for all financial information because cutting and pasting data from multiple systems just wasn’t productive.
 That time could’ve been spent on value-added analysis.”

 Gameday revenue settlements, for example, would take up to four whole hours to complete.
 Monthly budget to actuals reports for each department would take just as long.
 According to Michael, who spends a lot of time working cross-functionally with other budget owners, the inefficiencies in finance were rippling across the franchise.
 With no clear workflows in place—and no quick way of knowing how their evolving plans would affect profitability—stakeholders couldn’t collaborate very well or make strategic, data-driven decisions.